01 | The Story Behind Nautico | Nordic Tales

 Light House, Kilden & Hindby

-The Nautico pendant lamp was commissioned specifically by the urban development company, Kilden & Hindsby.
-With their latest building Lighthouse, they recognized a need for an interior lighting solution that would align with the building’s architectural integrity and design essence.
+The Nautico pendant lamp was specifically commissioned by the urban development company Kilden & Hindsby.
+For their latest project, LightHouse, they recognized the need for an interior lighting solution that would align with the building’s architectural integrity and design essence.

-In their brief, Kilden & Hindby emphasized a desire for a lamp that mirrored the building’s function and design – akin to the guiding light of a lighthouse.
+In their brief, Kilden & Hindby emphasized their desire for a lamp that mirrored the building’s function and design, akin to the guiding light of a lighthouse.

-Valuing the touch of local art, they collaborated with Aarhus artists, Peter Birk and Hans Krull.
-With the inclusion of their artwork, Kilden & Hindsby humbly aim for the Lighthouse to be more than just a structure, but a space that blends both architectural and cultural aspects.
+Valuing the touch of local art, they collaborated with Aarhus artists Peter Birk and Hans Krull.
+With the inclusion of their artwork, Kilden & Hindsby humbly aim for LightHouse to be more than just a structure, but a space that blends both architectural and cultural aspects.

 04 | The Story Behind Nautico | Nordic Tales